-At first approximately pH value is usually measured with universal indicator. niversal indicator is a mixture of several indicators with different colour change intervals including pH from 1 to 14.
-This mixture has a definite colour in different medium pH.
-Universal indicator paper is a filter paper impregnated with universal indicator.
-The colour scale with pH meaning for each colour comes with.
+At first pH value is usually measured with the universal indicator.
+A universal indicator is a mixture of several indicators with different colour change intervals including pH ranging from 1 to 14.
+This mixture has a definite colour in different medium pH values.
+Universal indicator paper is a filter paper impregnated with the universal indicator.